-- Variables are used to assume different states or events in the considered set of events in probability and statistics.
+- Variables are used to assume different states or events in the considered set of events, in probability and statistics.

 In mathematics, it is usual to highlight the acceptable values for the variable, which is called the range.
 These restrictions are conceived from the general properties of the equation or by definition.

-Categorization of Variables
+Categorisation of Variables

 - Independent variable – the variable’s changes are not based on other factors.
-In statistics, it is referred to as explanatory variable.
+In statistics, it is referred to as an explanatory variable.

 - Dependent variable – the variable’s changes are based on some other variable(s).
-In statistics, it is referred to as response variable.
+In statistics, it is referred to as a response variable.

-In object-oriented programming, each object has the data variables of the class it is an example of.
+In object-oriented programming, each object has the data variables of the class it is an instance of.
 The object’s methods are designed to handle the actual values that are supplied to the object when the object is being used.

 Difference between Variables and Constants